South Yorkshire Fire and Rescue

 AFI: The Service should ensure its firefighters have good access to relevant and up-to-date risk information.

-All crews and other relevant departments have good access to risk information through a variety of sources, such as Mobile Data Terminals, desk tops, laptops and TETRA (our temporary risk information system).
-This also includes Control having access to the same risk records as crews.
+Crews and relevant departments can access risk information via Mobile Data Terminals, desktops, laptops, and TETRA (a system to quickly and effectively share emerging and temporary risk information across the organisation).
+Control also shares access to the same risk records as crews.

 AFI: The Service should make sure it puts in place measures so it can catch up on the home fire safety visits (HSFVs) identified and awaiting a visit that have built up during the pandemic.

-The organisational working number HFSVs has now been agreed.
-The backlog of overdue HFSVs is being monitored and actioned by district Station Managers and Community Safety (CS) management.
-This will be monitored via district command meetings.
+The organisational working number for HFSVs has been finalised.
+The outstanding backlog of overdue HFSVs has been addressed by District Station Managers in coordination with Community Safety (CS) management.
+Ongoing monitoring will be conducted through district command meetings.

 AFI: The Service should make sure it quality assures its prevention activity, so staff carry out home fire safety visits to an appropriate standard.